marclacome/choculator-help/developer/shopify.md

 <a id="quantity_checking"></a>
 ### CHECKING QUANTITIES
+### PRE PURCHASE
+When a product is fetched for display in the grid the available quantity is included in the graphql request.
+When shopper adds a product to basket, the requested quantity is checked against available quantity.
+If available quantity is 0 then the product is displayed but the buy button is replaced with a "request email when re-stocked" button.
+If shopper attempts to buy a quantity greater than available, then
+a) all available stock is added to the basket
+b) on return from the purchase transaction, a popup is displayed to inform that all available have been purchased, and a button to request email when re-stocked.

+Checking available stock is complicated.
+Shopify doesn't update stock levels until shopper checks out, so quantities already in the basket have to be subtracted from the Shopify reported stock levels.

+It can happen that shopper A adds a low stock item to the basket but shopper B exhausts available stock and checks out first.
+In that case the product will still show in the basket for shopper A, but as part of Shopify's checkout procedure it will be removed.
+There is nothing we can do to avoid this situation.
+It will cause problems where metadata has been created which relates to quantities in the basket (ie. Shopify will edit quantities, but we already have created the metadata).
+Chocolate  Emporium have been informed that this is a limitation of the system.

+### POST PURCHASE
 The cart contents are monitored whenever the cart is updated to ensure that contents match expectations.
 This is achieved by the checksObject in attributes/np_checks.js